 HVAC Equipment Features to Consider

-Last updated in November 2016
+Last updated November 2022

-- Variable output—Furnaces with this feature automatically select how much heat to generate (usually from between two levels); air conditioners and heat pumps with variable output automatically select how hard their compressors need to work to deliver conditioned air.
+Variable output: Furnaces with this feature automatically select how much heat to generate, usually from between two levels; air conditioners and heat pumps with variable output automatically select how hard their compressors need to work to deliver conditioned air.
 Like variable-speed blowers, this feature lets equipment deliver warm or cool air continuously for longer periods of time, meaning equipment doesn’t have to cycle on and off frequently.

-- Desuperheaters—Some high-efficiency heat pumps can be equipped with these devices that capture waste heat generated from heat pumps during cooling mode and use it to heat water.
+Desuperheaters: Some high-efficiency heat pumps can be equipped with these devices that capture waste heat generated from heat pumps during cooling mode and use it to heat water.
 Desuperheaters heat water two to three times more efficiently than conventional electric water heaters.